daviddarnes/daviddarnes.github.io/_drafts/2013-04-01-the-fools-list-to-april-1st-2013.md

 excerpt: A list of online jokes to celebrate April Fools Day
 ---

+# The Fools List To April 1st 2013

 The internet has been abundant with trolls today.
 What I&#8217;ve attempted to do is amalgamate them all into singular list for you to chuckle, confuse and disappoint yourself with.
 Enjoy:

 ### Google